nacn-workshop/network-automation-lab/docs/ansible.md

 eos                        : ok=1    changed=1    unreachable=0    failed=0
 ```

-et voila!
+Et voila!
 We have added three lines to our configuration, two additional NTP
 servers, and one DNS resolver.

+# Summary

+We used several techniques to let Ansible manage settings on the network device.
+Ultimately the power of templating the configuration by drawing on variables from a data source (like host and group vars in this case) is where the power of this technique begins to really pay off.